How did I get here?

 Fun story: Our flight from Malta to Gatwick was cancelled due to poor weather conditions (read: London’s inability to deal with snow).
 Quite problematic, mind you, because I had a trip to Edinburgh planned for Sunday and Alex has a trip to California planned for Monday.
 All flights to Gatwick were cancelled and we were left with two options: fly to Newcastle today or fly to Newcastle or Gatwick on Monday.
 Unfortunately, Monday won’t work for either of us, thus we were left with one viable option and grabbed the flight to Northern England instead.

 Instead, we decided to take a train from Newcastle to Edinburgh, a much shorter ride than the one that we would have experienced from Newcastle to London.
-While we were in the train terminal at the Newcastle Airport looking at the train map someone stole my huge bag from literally behind my back!
-I noticed within 20 seconds that it was gone and Alex and I chased the culprit down and managed to retrieve my bag (thank God)!
+While we were in the train terminal at the Newcastle Airport looking at the train map someone stole my huge bag from literally behind my back.
+I noticed within 20 seconds that it was gone and Alex and I chased the culprit down and managed to retrieve my bag.
+I swear, I’m not making this up.

 Love from Scotland,

 PS.
-Thank you to the best family for staying with us at the airport during this whole fiasco!
-Love you guys!
+Thank you to the best family for staying with us at the airport during this whole fiasco.
 We appreciate all of your support!